Teoscar Hernández Player Props: Mariners vs. Nationals

 Teoscar Hernández At The Plate

-- Hernandez has had at least one RBI in 39.0% of his games this year (30 of 77), with two or more RBI 12 times (15.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 31 games this season (39.7%), Hernandez has picked up an RBI, and in 13 of those games (16.7%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- In 27 of 77 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.